How to Use this Guide

 This is where the process can get complex, legal-heavy with corporate formalities, so it’s a good idea to work with either a non-profit lawyer or an incorporation service who can help guide you and your team through this part of the process.
 If it’ll be helpful, here’s a link to the Guidebook for Boards of Directors of North Carolina Non-Profit Corporations.

 Bylaws are the rules/stipulations/regulations you write for how your non-profit will be governed and managed along with the many other formalities that come along with having a board of directors vs a non-profit that’s run expressly by members or volunteers.
 Common bylaws cover topics like:

-If you’re ready to officially form your non-profit corporation in the eyes of the law and public record, be sure everything is correct with your Articles of Incorporation and have your incorporators sign/file them with the state.
+If you’re ready to officially form your non-profit corporation, be sure everything is correct with your Articles of Incorporation and have your incorporators sign/file them with the state.
 There’s instructions on the document itself, but feel free to bookmark the entire Chapter 55a of the North Carolina Nonprofit Corporation Act because it outlines all the finer details.

 Filing Fee: $60

 While there are a variety of modern ways to track and compile your non-profit’s data (contracts, financials, important documents, etc.), what we’re talking about here is a physical records book where you keep copies of this paperwork should it become necessary.

 They’re very common.
 As common in the non-profit/corporate world as brand logos.
 Are they required by the state?
 No, they’re not required.